stancl/tenancy-docs/source/docs/v3/integrations/sanctum.blade.md

 > Note: The `sanctum` auth guard can't be used with [user impersonation]({{ $page->link('features/user-impersonation') }}) because user impersonation supports stateful guards only.

 Laravel Sanctum works with Tenancy out of the box, with the exception of the `sanctum.csrf-cookie` route.
+You can make some small changes to make the route work.

 ### Making the csrf-cookie route work in the tenant app